giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 Further iterations of this document may consider additional life cycle operations such as assurance and relevant metrics.

-The network netrics listed above are specified in a number of IETF documents such as RFC 9439 {{I-D.ietf-alto-performance-metrics}}, which itself leverages on RFC 7679.
+The network metrics listed above are specified in a number of IETF documents such as RFC 9439 {{I-D.ietf-alto-performance-metrics}}, which itself leverages on RFC 7679.
 The work on compute metrics at the IETF, on the other hand, is in its first stages and merely